A step by step Guide for Businesses to Succeed with Beacons

 1. Planning placement of your beacons – whether they can be left easily noticeable or should be placed in accordance with the aesthetics of your premises.

-2. Whether you carry out beacon deployment with your own team or outsource it to an external agency – depends on the scale of deployment.
+2. Whether you carry out beacon deployment with your own team, use staff augmentation services or outsource it to an external agency – depends on the scale of deployment.

 3. Accounting for interference from other devices.
 This is crucial because beacons are radio transmitters and radio signals can be absorbed by various media such as water, air etc.